· 6 June 2018 ·

 Next I found a karaoke track.
 Let’s leave it at that.

-So I haven’t abandoned the chase, but for the time being you’ll have to combine my words with Elton’s music using the voices inside your own head.
+I haven’t abandoned the chase, but for now you’ll have to combine my words with Elton’s music using the voices inside your own head.
 Here are two renditions of the original, in case you need to refresh your memory.

 This is the original track from Goodbye Yellow Brick